anandkodical/Devops-learning/Linux/README.md

 47 rmdir -r <directory> : To delete the directory

-48 ls -ltr t1.txt : to print t1.txt
+48 ls -ltr t1.txt : to print t1.txt if exist

 49 ls -ltr p[0-9] : Print files which starts with p and next having the numbers from 0-9